Self-paced

 1import streamlit as st 2x = st.slider('x') 3st.write(x, 'squared is', x * x)

 1. Reuse data and computations.
 What happens if you download a lot of data or perform complex calculations?
 The key is to reuse information between runs safely.
-Streamlit introduces a caching primitive that acts as a default persistent and immutable data store, allowing Streamlit applications to reuse information safely and effortlessly.
+Streamlit introduces a caching feature that acts as a default persistent and immutable data store, allowing Streamlit applications to reuse information safely and effortlessly.
 Look at the following example:

 1import streamlit as st 2import pandas as pd 3 4# Re-use the CSV in your code executions!
 5read_and_cache_csv = st.cache(pd.read_csv) 6 7BUCKET = "https://streamlit-self-driving.s3-us-west-2.amazonaws.com/" 8data = read_and_cache_csv(BUCKET + "labels.csv.gz", nrows=1000) 9desired_label = st.selectbox('Filter to:', ['car', 'truck']) 10st.write(data[data.label == desired_label])

-Now, let's go ahead and install Streamlit using pip:
+Now, let's go ahead and install streamlit using pip:

 1pip install --upgrade streamlit